NoorHajbi/taskmaster/README.md

 # taskmaster

-# Lab: 34 - Related Data
+# Lab: 34 - Publishing to the Play Store

 Is to go through the process of publishing to the Google Play Store.

 ## Feature Tasks

 **App Polish**
 Ensure that the task master application follows Google’s guidelines.

+`I added unique Id for my app`
+` applicationId "com.noorhajbi.taskmaster"`

 **Build Final APK**